openhelpdevops/aws-infra-terraform/aws-vpc-manual-guide-with-mermaid.md

 | Private Web Server | `openhelp-prod-private-web` | `us-east-1a` | Private Ubuntu Nginx server |

 ---

+The below video is quite useful before doing the below  excerise

 # Step 1: Create the VPC